jerhon/developer-notes/docs/architecture/microservices.md

 ## API Gateway

-The typical problem with the microservice model is that a number of services now become available where previous one endpoint was.
-To remedy this, an API Gateway is often used as a singular endpoint into the system.
+The typical problem with the microservice model is that a number of services becomes unmanagable or requires multiple connections to different servers.
+To remedy this, an API Gateway is often used as a single endpoint into the system.
+This reduces the number of endpoints that need to be exposed, and simplifies client connections.

+An API Gateway will combine a reverse proxy and a router.

 ### Advantages
-* Since there is a singlar endpoint, there is a singluar point all requests must go through this allows

 * Request / response tracking
-  * A centralized point to obtain and verify security
+* A centralized point for security
-  * Design patterns such as circuit breakers, load balancing, routing
+* Design patterns such as circuit breakers
+* Load balancing
+* Routing

-## Disadvantages
+### Disadvantages

-* This provides an additional integration into the system with added complexity
+* This increases the number of required integrations in the system, thus increasing complexity
 * Configurations of services need to be managed with their deployment
 * Services need to be kept track of (this can be mitigated by utilizing service discovery)

 ## Service Discovery

+Service discovery is the automatic detection of one or more services.
+Typically, rather than having to register a service at a central administration interface, the registration of services is handled either by the service itself or a seperate discovery is run to detect the services.

+### Advantages
+* Automatic registration simplifies deployment

+### Disadvantages
+* Couples the service to a particular service descovery technology.